smart-chain-fr/asyncbatch/README.md

 ### Creating an AsyncBatch Instance
 To create an AsyncBatch instance, you need to provide the following parameters:

-- `dataArray`: An array of data to be processed.
-Each item in the array will be passed to the action function.
+- `dataArray`: An array of data or Generator to be processed.
+Each item in the Iterator will be passed to the action function.
 - `asyncAction`: An asynchronous function that will be called for each item in the data array.
 The function should accept a single parameter, which will be an item from the data array.
 - `options`: An optional object that can be used to configure the AsyncBatch instance.
 See the [Options](#options) section for more details.